xinqin-site/xinqin-site.github.io/_pages/publications.md

 [Google Scholar](https://scholar.google.com/citations?user=pm9i5OwAAAAJ).

-The preprint files of my papers can also be found on [ResearchGate](https://www.researchgate.net/profile/Xin-Qin-10).
+We are committed to supporting open-source programs.
+The pre-print versions of our paper can be accessed on [ResearchGate](https://www.researchgate.net/profile/Xin-Qin-10) following the rules of publishers.